-The Alberta Court of Queen’s Bench decision of Midtdal v Pohl, 2014 ABQB 646 sets out the “nature and effect” test, requiring the donor to possess four key facets of knowledge and awareness:
+The Alberta Court of King’s Bench decision of Midtdal v Pohl, 2014 ABQB 646 sets out the “nature and effect” test, requiring the donor to possess four key facets of knowledge and awareness:

 … it was not necessary for a donor to be capable of managing his or her property and affairs on a regular basis.
 Capacity to execute a power of attorney would be established if the donor understood that:

 - the attorney would be able to assume complete authority over the donor’s affairs;

 - the attorney could do anything with the donor’s property that the donor could have done;

 - that the authority would continue if the donor became mentally incapable; and